NovaFrime/Sale-Hunt/README.md

   - For deployment, you can deploy on self-hosting server, vercel or netlify.
 2. Clone the backend/database repo
   - Repo link: https://github.com/chauanphu/Coupon-scraping/tree/dev_be/backend
+3. Run docker, local or host it, your choice
+4. Modify mapping and API Call
+5. Done
 ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.